chombo-discharge/chombo-discharge/Docs/Sphinx/source/Applications/DischargeInceptionModel.rst

 #.
 Secondary emission coefficients.
 #.
 Voltage curve (for transient simulations).

-The input data to the streamer inception model is mostly done by passing in C++-functions to the class.
+The input data to the discharge inception model is mostly done by passing in C++-functions to the class.
 These functions are mainly in the forms

 .. code-block:: c++